Academy of Fine Arts Sarajevo: History

 The then-newly established Academy of Fine Arts Sarajevo was first located in the building of the Pedagogical Academy in Sarajevo.
-At the same time, the home of today's ALU was the first and only evangelist church constructed in the times of the Austro-Hungarian occupation of BiH.
+At the same time, the home of today's ALU was the first and only Protestant church constructed in the times of the Austro-Hungarian occupation of BiH.

 The church was built in 1899 and designed by the architect Karlo Paržik in a Romanesque-Byzantine style.
 The building was devastated in early 1992 at the start of the Bosnian War.
 The church was proclaimed a cultural-historical monument and is therefore included on the list of protected buildings by the Institute for the Protection of Cultural-Historical and Natural Heritage.

 Muhamed Karamehmedović (an art historian and the first dean of ALU), Nada Pivac (an academic painter), Mersad Berber (an academic painter), Boro Aleksić (another academic painter), Alija Kučukalić (an academic sculptor), and Zdenko Grgić (another academic sculptor) are some of the famous professors and founders of the Academy of Fine Arts Sarajevo.

 As of December 2019, the academy has had 2,666 enrolled students since its establishment; by May 2012, it had recorded 1,212 graduates for undergraduate study.
 Postgraduate studies were introduced in 1983.
 There are 237 Masters students (M. A. degree).

 The academy houses six departments that offer a multitude of courses: